 - BUS 321 Business Law

 - ENG 288 Writing in the Professions

 - ENG 297 The Rhetoric of Persuasion

-- PHI 200 Introduction to Ethics
+- PHI 200BR Ethics

 - PHI 202 Logic

-- PSC 101 American National Government
+- PSC 101SS American Government

 - PSC 225 Introduction to Law

 Medicine

 Northwestern's pre-medicine program prepares a student for entrance into a medical school and an eventual career as a physician, surgeon or osteopath.
 Other possibilities include eventual research positions in graduate school, government agencies, state health agencies, industry and in related scientific fields such as physiology, microbiology, genetics or cell and molecular biology.
 The specific courses that will meet the admissions requirements of most of the American medical schools are as follows: